Counselling Session with Cyclic Intervention

 The cyclic intervention

 It occurred to me that one thing he longed for was for others to respect him.
-I asked him whether respect was essential to him, and he nodded vigorously.
+I asked him whether respect was important to him, and he nodded.

 I’d intended to keep the session simple.
-However, despite this, I talked him through a vicious cycle that was possibly dominating his life: needing respect, gambling to feel respected, and losing respect through gambling losses.
-As I talked, I pointed to parts of the cobweb diagram that related to what I was saying, and on the diagram, I added the arrows and text, which are now visible in red.
+However, despite this, I talked him through a vicious cycle that was possibly dominating his life: (1) needing respect, (2) gambling to feel respected, and (3) losing respect through gambling losses.
+As I talked, I pointed to parts of the cobweb diagram that related to what I was saying, and I added the red arrows and text to the diagram.
 I said things like:

-• You’ve said that when you are on a winning streak, you feel you can’t lose, you meet people, and they ask you for tips.
-Even here in this room, when you’ve talked about gambling, your face lights up.
+- You’ve said that when you are on a winning streak, you feel you can’t lose.
+And here in this room, when you talk about gambling, your face lights up.
 You are passionate about your gambling.
 It might be because during these winning streaks, you feel respected when people ask you for tips.

-• But often you lose, so you’ve stolen from work and angered your mum.
+- But often you lose, so you’ve stolen from work.
 You’ve lost respect at home and at work.

-• This is a vicious cycle that keeps you gambling.
+- This is a vicious cycle that keeps you in trouble.

 Zed’s response